 BAJAJ FINSERV DIRECT LIMITED

-This article provides a detailed exploration of stock indexes, explaining their purpose, structure, construction methods, and relevance in the financial market.
+This article provides a detailed exploration of stock indexes, explaining its purpose, structure, construction methods, and relevance in the financial market.

 A stock market index is a vital financial tool that provides a snapshot of market performance by tracking a selected group of stocks.
 It helps investors and analysts understand the overall health and trends of the stock market or specific sectors.
 This article delves into what a stock index is, why it exists, how it is constructed, and its uses and limitations in the investing world.